TCU Press Author Guidelines

 How to Submit

-E-mail query letters and/or proposals to Dan Williams (director) at email@example.com.
+E-mail query letters and/or proposals to the Press at firstname.lastname@example.org.
 Non-fiction proposals should include a letter describing the project, a table of contents, introduction, and sample.
 For fiction, please send a plot synopsis and a short sample.
 Simultaneous submissions are not encouraged.
 We send out prospectuses to professional readers and we aim to send them blind.
 Therefore, please do not put your name on every page of the prospectus or manuscript.
 Listing your name on the title page is sufficient.

 The press requires an electronic version of the manuscript that can be read in Microsoft Word Version 12.2.5 (2007).
 Please do not submit in any other word processing application.
 On the disk, please name the files in order: Ch01, Ch02, etc. Create a separate file each for bibliography, front matter, notes, appendices, etc. Please provide a list of files and their titles.
 Front matter includes title page, dedication, epigraph, contents, list of illustrations or tables, preface, acknowledgments, and introduction or foreword.
 Back matter includes notes, bibliography, appendices, index, and/or glossary.
 Manuscripts must be double-spaced (including indented quotations, epigraphs, captions, notes, and bibliography), with one-inch margins top and bottom, and 1-1/4-inch margins left and right.